emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter1/lesson2.md

 Here are some important characteristics that set Flow apart:

 1. **Cost-effectiveness**: Compared to Ethereum, Flow is substantially cheaper for performing actions on the blockchain.
-Ethereum transactions can cost around $80, while Flow transactions cost fractions of a cent.
+Ethereum transactions can vary widely depending on current demand but cost a minimum of several dollars per transaction...
+While Flow transactions cost fractions of a cent...
 This cost advantage makes Flow a more accessible platform for developing production-level DApps.

 2. **Emerging Platform**: As a relatively new blockchain, Flow is continually evolving and improving.
 While this means there may be occasional bugs, it also presents an excellent opportunity to learn and utilize Flow and Cadence.